Making sense of ‘x’ - building multiplication fluency in LKS2

 'It has changed the way I approach multiplication.
 I plan to build in a lot more multiplicative work throughout the year next year to help build knowledge, understanding and confidence.
 I will definitely use a lot of the resources and activities one again in my everyday practice.
 I also think the assessment tasks and the ideas for building and tracking through each skill will definitely come in useful.'

-Participating schools will be required to identify a teacher (Year 3 or Year 4) and a nominated project lead who can commit to the following activities -
+Participating schools will be required to identify a LKS2 teacher and a nominated project lead who can commit to the following activities -

 1. One central training day for two delegates.